Time In The Market, Not Timing The Market? Catchy Phrase Ignores Key Evidence

 The gods know, I have taken a great deal of heat from several anonymous content providers for a tactical asset allocation shift toward slightly less equity exposure.
 Even though my clients are primarily retirees and near retirees.
 Even though job growth as well as GDP has been slowing.
 Even though Grantham Mayo Van Otterloo & Company researched 40 bubbles and discovered that asset prices reverted back to long-term averages in EVERY "two standard deviation" occurrence (a.k.a. "bubble").
 Even though a two-sigma extreme exists right now, and it exists across nearly every valuation measure one can conjure up.

 Like "sheeples," detractors consistently battle my observations on three fronts: (a) market timing is "stupid," (b) low rates justify endless price appreciation, and (c) current prices at record highs prove that different opinions are worthless.
 In this article, I demonstrated how market timing has been effective for disciplined trend followers.
 Meanwhile, in countless previous commentary, I demonstrated how similar ultra-low rates for a 20-year period (1935-1954) did not prevent four painful bear markets (-49.1%, -23.3%, -40.4%, and -23.2%).
-And traditional valuation metrics in that period were HALF what they are today.
+And, traditional valuation metrics in that period were HALF what they are today.

 Do record highs for the primary benchmarks at this moment invalidate my opinions on managing risk?
 I will say it once more - the higher the price one pays for an investment today, the lower the long-term future return.
 There are 150 years of data to back that up.